hscottvo/UCR-CS236-Project/README.md

       them `task_1.ipynb` and `task_2.ipynb` respectively.
 2. A report detailing
    1. Each team member's contribution
-   2. Which framework worked better for each task, and why you think it did
+   2. Which methods worked better for each task, and why you think it did
    3. Outputs of the code as detailed in [task 1](#task-1) and [task 2](#task-2)
+   4. Runtimes for Spark using RDDs, Spark using SQL, and Hadoop
 3. A 15-minute demo for the project with the TA scheduled on Google sheets, which will be shared on Canvas